Ben-Baert/melissa-blog/roadmap.md

 - Search
 - clean blog categories lists
     - no tag list with ',' but proper lists
-- next and previous buttons at the bottom of each post
 - social media buttons
 - post-commit hooks for deployment and automatic social media sharing after each new post